Matty Longstaff: Newcastle midfielder offered 'fantastic' deal to stay at club, says Steve Bruce

 Live on

-Longstaff turned down a long-term contract proposal from Newcastle earlier this season, thought to be in the region of £15,000 per week, but Bruce says the club has now returned with a new offer.
+Longstaff turned down a long-term contract proposal from Newcastle earlier this season, thought to be in the region of £15,000 per week, but the club has now returned with a new offer.

 "There's been a lot of talk about Matty and we hope that we can resolve something.
-There's still dialogue between the respective parties," Newcastle boss Bruce said during an online news conference on Friday.
+There's still dialogue between the respective parties," Newcastle head coach Bruce said.

 "We want him to stay, the club want him to stay.
 We've made him a really good offer so let's hope that we can get it over the line.